 7. Ensure that doctor time feels like a value.

 While it truly takes a team to care for a dental patient, many people see their time with the dentist as a major factor in whether they’re getting their money’s (or insurance benefits’) worth.
-Does the dentist take a moment to converse before jumping into the exam?
-Don’t forget to ask questions, listen, and be honestly self-reflective about your chair-side manner.
+Do you, the dentist, take a moment to converse before jumping into the exam?
+Don’t forget to ask your patients questions when needed, to listen attentively to what they share, and to be honestly self-reflective about your chair-side manner.
 If your team leaves personal notes about each patient in their file, this could be a great jumping off point for conversation at future appointments.
 There’s no need to linger too long, but don’t give patients the impression that you’re rushing to get to the neighboring treatment room.
 Focus on the patient at hand without treating him or her like just another number.

 8. Send patients home with something of value to you both.